“We are very pleased with your service and the way you run the ship”

 “ESM has been managing the Avance since the very beginning and our choice to work with them for the new ships is based on this experience.
 We are very satisfied with the partnership.
 Both the crew and the office people are professionals with a desire for clear communication, so we have established a good dialogue.”

-Meanwhile the management of eight LPG new-builds continues apace at the Hanjin shipyard in Subic Bay, in the Philippines.
+Meanwhile, eight more LPG new-builds of the same class have been constructed and delivered from Hanjin Shipyard in Subic Bay, in the Philippines.
 The first vessel, Kaprijke, has been named and fully commissioned in 2015.
-Knokke was delivered in February 2016, Kontich in June 2016 and Kortrijk in November 2016.
+The most recent vessel, Koksijde, was taken into management in May 2018.